London: Walking

 The Horse Ride is a tree tunnel (route overhung by trees) on the western side of Wimbledon Common.

-Walking is a popular recreational activity in London.
 Areas that provide for walks include Wimbledon Common, Epping Forest, Hampton Court Park, Hampstead Heath, the eight Royal Parks, Regents Canal Walk, canals and disused railway tracks.
 Access to canals and rivers has improved recently, including the creation of the Thames Path, some 28 mi of which is within Greater London, and the Wandle Trail along the River Wandle.

-Other long-distance paths, linking green spaces, have also been created, including the Capital Ring, the Green Chain Walk, London Outer Orbital Path ("Loop"), Jubilee Walkway, Lea Valley Walk and the Diana, Princess of Wales Memorial Walk.
+Other long-distance paths, linking green spaces, have been created, including the Capital Ring, the Green Chain Walk, London Outer Orbital Path ("Loop"), Jubilee Walkway, Lea Valley Walk and the Diana, Princess of Wales Memorial Walk.

 Sport

+London has hosted the Summer Olympics in 1908, 1948, and 2012, making it the first city to host the modern Games three times.
+The city was host to the British Empire Games in 1934.
+In 2017, London hosted the World Championships in Athletics for the first time.

+London's most popular sport is association football, with six clubs in the Premier League in the 2026–27 season: Arsenal, Brentford, Chelsea, Crystal Palace, Fulham and Tottenham Hotspur.
+Five London-based teams are in the Women's Super League: Arsenal, Chelsea, London City Lionesses, Tottenham and West Ham United.

+Two Premiership Rugby union teams are based in Greater London: Harlequins and Saracens.
+Ealing Trailfinders and Richmond play in the RFU Championship; other rugby union clubs in the city include London Scottish, Rosslyn Park, Westcombe Park, and Blackheath.
+Twickenham Stadium in south-west London hosts home matches for the England national rugby union team.
+While rugby league is more popular in the north of England, the sport has one professional club in London – the London Broncos, while the Challenge Cup final often takes place in the city.

+The Wimbledon Tennis Championships is held at the All England Club in the south-western suburb of Wimbledon since 1877.
+Played in late June to early July, it is the oldest tennis tournament in the world and widely considered the most prestigious.